MIG vs. TIG Welding: The Ultimate Guide for Beginners

 Q3.
 Can I use MIG and TIG welding for the same projects?

-While there is some overlap, MIG vs. TIG Welding suit different applications.
+While there is some overlap, MIG vs. TIG Welding suits different applications.
 MIG welding is typically used for larger projects requiring speed and efficiency, such as automotive repair and construction.
 TIG welding is better suited for projects requiring precision and high-quality welds, such as aerospace, art, and jewellery making.

 Q4.
 Can materials be welded with MIG and TIG?